 Women have power to also be these things – leaders, CEO’s.
 I think in freedom of choice, both genders should have the right to decide whether they want to become a stay at home parent (if having kids) or be the bread winner.
 On top of wanting a “manly” man, I equally like traditional gentleman manners.
 It’s nice when a date takes the lead and opens my taxi door and offers to pay on a first date.
 And judging by research, I’m not alone.

 Psychology Today produced a piece asking why “women find sexist men appealing?”
 Studies report this true – some females want a man who’s willing to sacrifice for his family, taking top position in a crisis.
-I think many women detest slut shaming, gender pay gaps and men who overall believe women are inferior.
+I think many women detest sexual shaming, gender pay gaps and men who overall believe women are inferior.
 However, they do appreciate a man who can protect them if needed.

 Do women want it all?